GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/tools/locust-load-inference/README.md

 - `credentials_config` - credentials for cluster to deploy Locust benchmark tool on
 - `project_id` - project id for enabling dependent services for building locust artifacts
 - `artifact_registry` - artifact registry to upload locust artifacts to
-- `inference_server_service` - an accessible service name for inference workload to be benchmarked **(Note: a non-80 port should be specified here.
-Example: `my-service-name:9000`)
+- `inference_server_service` - an accessible service name for inference workload to be benchmarked **(Note: If you are using a non-80 port for your model server service, it should be specified here.
+Example: `my-service-name:9000`)**
 - `tokenizer` - must match the model running on the inference workload to be benchmarked
 - `inference_server_framework` - the inference workload framework
 - `request_type` - **required if using gRPC**